pelithne/client-credentials-flow-with-APIM/README.md

 ````

-Now try to access the API with the Daemon which you included in the group.
+Now try to access the API with the Client which you included in the group.
 The result should be as before.

-If instead you try to access the API with the other Daemon, the request will be rejected.
+If instead you try to access the API with the other Client, the request will be rejected.

 ## Extra assignment!

 Use the tools and processes above to restrict usage on Operation level instead of API level.
-For example, give Daemon-1 access to GetSessions and GetSpeakers, while Daemon-2 only gets access to GetSpeakers.
+For example, give Client-1 access to GetSessions and GetSpeakers, while Client-2 only gets access to GetSpeakers.